 For mid-range stays, Motel One Berlin-Alexanderplatz offers modern design and convenience, while The Circus Hotel provides a lively, boutique atmosphere.
 Hotel Indigo Berlin East Side Gallery gives easy access to the city’s creative districts and iconic Wall murals, making it a practical and stylish choice.

 Budget travellers have a wide range of options.
-Generator Berlin Mitte and a&o Hostels provide affordable, clean accommodation in central locations, while Sunflower Hostel Friedrichshain offers a relaxed atmosphere with good transport links, making it easy to explore Berlin’s main sights.
+Generator Berlin Mitte and a&o Hostels provide affordable, clean accommodation in central locations, while Sunflower Hostel Friedrichshain offers a relaxed atmosphere with good transport links, perfect for visiting Berlin Germany tourist places without overspending.

 Practical Tips for Visiting Berlin